betterify-in/andromeda-hugo/content/_index.md

   block:
   - subtitle: "Primary Speciality"
     title: "You will not miss anything on <mark>Business News</mark>"
-    description: "Our primary speciality is to share business news and economic news.
+    description: "Our primary speciality is to share <marker>business news and economic news</marker>.
 All that is related to <mark>SMBs and startups</mark>."
     image: "images/features-01.png"

   - subtitle: "Secondary Speciality"
     title: "How to make money in the <mark>Stock Markets</mark>?"
-    description: "Our secondary speciality is to share share market news.
+    description: "Our secondary speciality is to <marker>share share market news</marker>.
 What are the best stocks and companies to invest in?"
     image: "images/features-02.png" #images/features-02.png